puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 resource relationships, and how to use `notify` and `subscribe` to refresh a service when a related configuration file changes.
-Finally, you learned about chaining arrows, an alternate syntax for specifying resource relationships, and autorequires, Puppet's built-in knowledge about how some resources should be ordered.
+Finally, you learned about chaining arrows, an alternate syntax for specifying resource relationships, and autorequires, Puppet's built-in knowledge about how some resource types should be ordered.